 Many Law Enforcement and Safety Personnel, while performing their usual and customary duties, encounter experiences which can trigger PTSD.
 Post-Traumatic Stress Disorder, PTSD, is a Psychiatric Disorder which most likely would give rise to a workers’ compensation claim of injury and trigger eligibility for benefits.

 This article is intended to discuss PTSD and the interplay it has for Law Enforcement and Safety Personnel and their right to benefits under the workers’ compensation system.

 Post-Traumatic Stress Disorder is a mental disorder that can develop as a result of experiencing or witnessing a life-threatening event such as combat, a natural disaster, a car accident or a sexual assault.

 This is the most important issue for Law Enforcement and Safety Personnel.
-It is quite common that individuals, in passing conversation, throw out the term PTSD with respect to their state or well-being.
+It is quite common that individuals, in passing conversation, throw out the term PTSD with respect to their state of mind or well-being.
 While it may be true, for the purposes of obtaining compensation within the workers’ compensation system, it is important that the diagnosis is made by a mental health practitioner.
 It is a huge mistake to work on the assumption that you are suffering from the condition without seeking medical attention to assist and diagnose the condition.
 Later, in this article, I will discuss a famous workers’ compensation case for which that was the issue.

 Therefore, if someone feels that they are suffering from PTSD, they should seek out a mental health practitioner for an assessment.
 This can be through your health insurance, your Employee Assistance Program or through an Industrial Medicine Physician.